Choosing Soil for Bonsai Trees

 CHARACTERISTICS OF SOME POPULAR SOIL COMPONENTS

-What follows is our opinion of most commonly used soil mixes and components.
-All of the products detailed have been extensively tested on our nursery over a 20-year period.
+What follows is our opinion of most commonly used soil components.
+All of the products detailed have been extensively tested on our nursery over a 30-year period.
 We are based in the east of England and so this information should be viewed in the light of the climate we have here (mild).